EXPLAIN Commands

 Note: if you're using FSQL through Query's search UI, you only have access to the QUERY

 command today.
-API users have access to the full set of commands shown here.
+API and console users have access to the full set of commands shown here.

 EXPLAIN ATTRIBUTES